 Parish Outreach and Charities

-The Parish Third World Group was established in 1989 and has raised well over a million pounds since then - our annual income has been around £100,000 in recent years.
+The Parish One World Group (Previously known as Parish Third World Group) was established in 1989 and has raised well over a million pounds since then - our annual income has been around £100,000 in recent years.
 All money raised goes directly for the relief of poverty in developing countries – we do not spend any of it on administration.
 The Group is registered with the Charity Commission for NI (Registration Number 102818) and recognised by HMRC for Gift Aid purposes.

 We divide our income each year between seventeen projects, mainly through nuns and priests from Irish Orders, working in Africa, Asia and South America to provide food and clean water, healthcare, education and training to people suffering from extreme poverty.
 Donations by regular standing order are the largest single source of income for the Group, raising over £30,000 each year.
 We hold an Annual Collection in September and receive other donations throughout the year and from legacies.
 Our fundraising events include bread and soup lunches in Lent and Advent and table quizzes in January and October.
 We also organise practice interviews for students applying for medical school each November and around ninety doctors and other professionals give their services on a voluntary basis; parents/students are invited to make a donation to the Group.